 3. Electromechanical – Utilizes electronically controlled continually variable transfer clutches to vary limiting torque.

-4. Fixed Torque – Provides constant limiting torque regardless of speed differential or torque input.
+4. Fixed Torque – Provides constant limiting torque regardless of speed differential or traction.

 5. eLSD or Virtual – Utilizes brake system to limit provide limiting torque.